How To Order Checks From Chase

 As with most banks, the quickest way to obtain Chase checks is online.
 Chase offers a simple process no matter which method you choose.

-Customers who want to order checks online should first log on to their accounts at Chase’s website.
-Once you have access to your account, click on the “Things you can do” menu.
+Customers who want to order checks online should first log in to their accounts at Chase’s website.
+Once you have access to your account, click on “More…”.
 Under this menu, select “Order checks and deposit slips.”

 One thing to keep in mind is that Chase uses Deluxe as its check provider.
 Chase encourages customers with business checking accounts to visit Deluxe’s website directly.